shirtsgroup/physical_validation/doc/simulation_data.rst

 LAMMPS
 ~~~~~~
-To analyze simulations performed with LAMMPS, we strongly suggest to use its
+To analyze simulations performed with LAMMPS, we strongly suggest using its
 Python interface `Pizza.py <https://pizza.sandia.gov/index.html>`_ to create
 a SimulationData object as explained in `Create SimulationData objects from python data`_.
 Note that `physical_validation.data.UnitData` offers access to a UnitData